NathanLouth/Currere/README.md

 This project is licensed under the MIT License.

-## Acknowledgments

-- Thanks to all contributors and libraries that make this project possible.
-- Inspired by various application management tools.

 ## Contact

 For any questions or suggestions, feel free to reach out.